Kasun-Chinthaka-Piyarathna/Ecommerce/README.md

 ## Prompt
+React in Use
-React in Use.
-No other third party libraries or modules involved.
+No other third party libraries or modules involved
-Functional Components instead of Class Components React Hooks
+Functional Components instead of Class Components
+React Hooks
 Local Storage
 CSS
 HTML
+No Backend.
+Mock Data in Use

 ## Setup
 Go to root folder and installed required dependencies.